2901 E. Ohio Blvd

 Can the FAA ACO authorize DER's to Fully Approve Life Limited Parts Major Repairs?

-This answer is "NOT Likely" because the recent revised order 8110.37D sections 4-10 thru 4-12 direct DER's and ACO's to "Seek Coordination through the CMACO, and to only execute an 8110-3 with "Recommend Only" annotated.
+This answer is "NOT Likely" because the recent revised order 8110.37F sections 4-10 thru 4-12 direct DER's and ACO's to "Seek Coordination through the CMACO, and to only execute an 8110-3 with "Recommend Only" annotated. *Note: See directorate policy memo's for various "Products".
+However, the CMACO will determine the scope of all delegations.

 Can a FAA DER approve "Minor Repairs" using a 8110-3?

-The latest revision of 8110.37D section 4-12 "discourgages" the use of the 8110-3 form, by the phrase "Therefore Not Appropriate" however, your local FSDO and ACO could find reason to have the DER to issue a 8110-3, and therefore your ACO could allow the DER to use the 8110-3 and thereby making it "Appropriate"!
-Since most "Minor Repairs" are covered under 14 CFR Part 1.1, and 43 rules as using "Acceptable data" vs "Approved data" the cognizant local FSDO can accept the classification and catagory of minor under the field approval method without intervention of the ACO and/or DER's.
+The latest revision of 8110.37x section 4-12, now "discourgages" the use of the 8110-3 form for this purpose, by the phrase "Therefore Not Appropriate" however, your local FSDO and ACO could find reasons to have the DER to issue a 8110-3, and therefore your ACO could allow the DER to use the 8110-3 and thereby making it "Appropriate"!
+Since most "Minor Repairs" are covered under 14 CFR Part 1.1, and 43 rules as using "Acceptable data" vs "Approved data" the cognizant local FSDO can accept the classification and catagory of minor under the field approval method [ref AC 43-210A], without intervention of the ACO and/or DER's. *Note: The following National polices support this action: AC 43-18 chg 2, Cat 3 parts, 8900.1 Vol 4 Ch 9 & 8300.16a. [as examples].
+In all cases of of MINOR repairs or Alterations, you should coordinate with FSDO/ACO.
+For further info contact us for details.

 Does EASA accept FAA PMA's?